4x4 finance

 As with all car-buying decisions, this will depend on your individual circumstances and preferences.
 If you need to do a lot of off-road driving, then a 4x4 is probably essential.
 But if you never venture too far off the beaten track then an all-wheel drive SUV will be more practical.

-Due to their size, weight and technology, 4x4s can be forbiddingly expensive.
-If you’ve got your heart set on one, then buying a second-hand 4x4 is a great way of keeping costs down – there are lots available on the Oodle Marketplace.
-Buying a 4x4 on finance is just as straightforward as buying any other type of car on finance.
-You can save tens of thousands of pounds simply by opting for a used model over new, and car finance enables you to spread the cost of the vehicle over an agreed length of time.
+Due to their size, weight, and technology, 4x4s can be quite expensive.
+If you’ve got your heart set on one, buying a second-hand 4x4 is a great way to keep costs down.
+Financing a 4x4 is just as straightforward as any other car.
+You can save thousands by choosing a used model over new, and car finance lets you spread the cost over an agreed period.

 Find out in minutes if you’ll be approved for car finance with Oodle, without affecting your credit score.